 Operation Wallacea has recently teamed up with The Murray Foundation, a charity whose primary aim is to support young people participating in projects that advance education and develop an understanding of environmental processes.

 In line with this objective, together we have launched the Murray Foundation Award; offering five grants of £1000 to UK school groups taking part in any Opwall expedition.
 We are delighted to be able to offer such a fantastic funding opportunity to our students!

 The backbone of the application process is all about fundraising.
 In order to apply, we ask that students show us how they have worked together as a group to promote and raise money for their expedition.
-Applications for the 2018 award are now closed.
+Applications for the 2020 award are now open.